 Whether Marconi intended to establish a wireless telegraphy station in Newfoundland before Anglo-American threatened to sue for damages is unclear.
 The Newfoundland government and public were excited by the possibility that he would.
 The local newspapers bristled with letters objecting to Anglo-American's position, but public opinion mattered little.
 Regardless of Marconi's earlier intentions, when faced with the possibility of a protracted legal battle with a well-financed commercial rival, or having to delay the construction of his station for three years, he left Newfoundland to find another site.
 Sensing an opportunity, the Canadian government was quick to offer Marconi a suitable site for one of his wireless telegraphy stations, and he soon constructed his station at Glace Bay on Cape Breton Island, where no legal monopoly over telegraphy existed.

-The difficulties with the Anglo-American Telegraph Company was not the end of Marconi's association with Newfoundland.
+The difficulties with the Anglo-American Telegraph Company were not the end of Marconi's association with Newfoundland.
 He returned to the island in 1904 to install a wireless station at Cape Race, the station that was later to receive the SOS message from the Titanic in 1912, and in 1920 he was on Signal Hill to test a long-range transmitter and receiver.
-In another dramatic stunt, the S.S.
-Victorian sailed from England toward Newfoundland to see at what distance the wireless transmission of the human voice could be distinguished.
+In another dramatic stunt, the SS Victorian sailed from England toward Newfoundland to see at what distance the wireless transmission of the human voice could be distinguished.
 Initial contact occurred when the ship was about 1200 miles from St. John's, and reception improved as the ship became closer.